nmlgc/ReC98/README.md

 With DOSBox-X and [the Debug edition of Neko Project II](https://github.com/nmlgc/np2debug), we now also have two open-source PC-9821 emulators capable of running the games.
 This will greatly help in understanding and porting all hardware-specific code.

 Still, it will no doubt take a long time until this project will have made any visible and useful progress.
 Any help will be appreciated!
+If you are interested, check [`CONTRIBUTING.md`](CONTRIBUTING.md) for the general contribution guidelines.

 ## Roadmap